A History in Five Pages

 The next major developments were on the other side of the river where a great abbey - called Westminster to distinguish it from St Paul's which lay to the east - was founded in the early 700s.
 It became a royal church and the whole area began to develop into one of the main centres of London Life, with the construction of Westminster Hall beginning in 1097.
-It was natural, therefore, for powerful people to frequent both sides of the river, and the first mention of Lambeth - the area opposite to Westminster - dates from the Anglo-Saxon chronicle of 1042.
+It was natural, therefore, for powerful people to frequent both sides of the river, and an early mention of Lambeth - the area opposite to Westminster - dates from the Anglo-Saxon chronicle of 1042.

 King Harthacnut, whose name means 'tough knot' was the son of King Cnut and Emma of Normandy.
 He ruled England for just two years from 1040, though he had also sat on the Danish throne since 1035.
 Harthacnut's early demise came about under deliciously mysterious circumstances.
 The young king, aged something like 24, was at a wedding in Lambeth, probably where the Archbishop's Palace stands today.
 The happy occasion soon turned to tragedy.
 According to this account, Harthacnut rose to toast the bride and groom but never completed his speech.
 He 'died as he stood at his drink, and he suddenly fell to the earth with an awful convulsion; and those who were close by took hold of him, and he spoke no word afterwards'.
 He was succeeded by Edward the Confessor — the king who founded Westminster Abbey (who may have arranged for Harthacnut to be poisoned) and whose death in turn set in motion the Norman invasion and the Battle of Hastings.